 When undergoing egg donation, you’re going to need some additional support, both physically and emotionally.
 Talk to your doctor about your feelings, get your questions answered, keep your support system close, and ask for the help you need.

-Donating your eggs can be extremely rewarding, but it’s also very complicated.
+Donating your eggs can be extremely rewarding, but it also requires a great deal of commitment and responsibility.
 Heeding these tips should help make the experience a little easier, more positive, and in the end, successful.

 This guest post was written by MySurrogateMom, the first independent surrogacy community in the US and Canada dedicated to connecting intended parents, surrogates, and egg donors.